 Starting from The Storr car park on the A855; your walk begins with a steep climb on good gravel paths then rocky steps, and changes to a faint path beneath the Old Man of Storr and continues on past the needle rock.
 Ascend to follow a level path beneath craggy cliffs.
 There is a promontory after the Old Man where you will get excellent views back over the area (which is very popular with photographers).
-This is a linear walk, with the possibility to extend to the trig-point and summit of the ridge in good weather when you'll get rewarding views over to the Isles of Raasay and Rona.
+This is a linear walk, with the possibility of extending to a trig-point and summit on the Trotternish Ridge in good weather, where you'll get rewarding views over to the Isles of Raasay and Rona.

 We recommend taking a taxi to the start/end of the walk (around £12-15 each way; contact Gus’ Taxis: +44 (0) 1478 613000).
 Alternatively, you could take the 57 bus (the Storr car park is a request drop-off/pick-up stop – please flag down/signal to the driver).

 VeiligheidsaanwijzingenThe first half of the path is very well constructed but in an effort to maintain the wildness of the landscape the gravel paths ends below the Old Man of Storr.
 From here the path becomes fainter, and flattens out, but it's best to have sturdy footwear with you and to take care after heavy rainfall as the path could be muddy and very slippery (walking poles will also help in this case).